awslabs/amazon-sagemaker-financial-product-recommender-with-graph-ml/README.md

 50_cleanup.ipynb (optional)
 ```

+NB:
-10, 20, 30 must be run in sequence.
+- 10, 20, 30 must be run in sequence

-40 is optional and can be run at the same time as 30.
+- 40 is optional and can be run at the same time as 30

-50 is optional, run it to restart from scratch or cleanup when you are done.
+- 50 is optional, run it to restart from scratch or cleanup when you are done

 ## Notebook tips